NFTKred/Kred-NFT-Coin/README.md

 # Coin

-A JavaScript widget to handle rendering a CryptoKred coin.
+A JavaScript widget to handle rendering a single coin.

 ## Installation